Man of Flowers

 Man of Flowers is a 1983 Australian film about an eccentric, reclusive, middle-aged man, Charles Bremer, who enjoys the beauty of art, flowers, music and watching pretty women undress.
 Werner Herzog has a cameo role as Bremer's father in flashbacks.
 The film was directed by Paul Cox and was screened in the Un Certain Regard section at the 1984 Cannes Film Festival.

 Plot

 Charles Bremer (Norman Kaye) is a wealthy, reclusive man.
 He finds erotic satisfaction in the beauty of art, flowers, and a young woman (Alyson Best), who undresses for him.
 During the undressings he listens to operatic music such as Donizetti's Lucia di Lammermoor.
 Throughout the film, he reads letters he has sent to his mother.
 His mother had long since died, and the letters, it is later revealed, are addressed to himself.

 Cast

 Production

 The idea for the film came out of a discussion between Paul Cox and Chris Haywood where they decided to make a low budget erotic film, along with Haywood's then-girlfriend Alyson Best.
+Paul Cox wrote the first draft.
+Bob Ellis was brought on to work on the script because of his skill with dialoge.
+(The two men knew each other because Cox was going to direct Ellis' script The Nostradamus Kid.)

-Bob Ellis was brought on to work on the script.
-(Ellis says he spent nine hours on it because Cox didn't want to spend any more time.)
+Ellis says he spent nine hours on it because Cox didn't want to spend any more time.)
 The movie was shot over three weeks.